chaturkurma/Project-Milestone-01/docs/projectIntegrationManagement/projectManagementPlan.md

 <h4> Project Success Criteria: </h4>
-The product must be delivered to client without any delay.
-The Product must meet all the functionalities and it must be of user-friendly interface.
+The product should be delivered to client within the specified time.
+It must meet all the functionalities and user-friendly.

 <h4> Roles and Responsibilities</h4>